-Our audit procedures in respect of this key audit matter included, amongst other:
+Our audit procedure in respect of this key au-dit matter included, amongst other:

-- Assessing the design and implementation of the key controls relating to the valuation of investment properties. - Obtaining the valuation working prepared by management and assess that key assumptions used are reasonable and in line with industry benchmark. - Testing the mathematical accuracy of numerical inputs used in the valuation models. - With the support of our Corporate Finance Team, we challenged the appropriateness of the valuation method and assumptions used such as growth rate and discount rate determined, in deriving the discounted cash flow by comparing these assumptions to our internally derived expectations based on historical performance of the businesses as well as industry benchmark. - Ensuring that the measurement basis for the valuation and valuation methods used were in accordance with International Financial Reporting Standards. - Satisfying ourselves that the techniques used in the income based approach value models by management are appropriate in the circumstances and have been applied consistently. - Making enquiries with management with regards to the inputs to the valuation and requested management representation. - Reviewing the completeness and adequacy of the disclosure in the financial statements for compliance with International Financial Reporting Standards, including disclosure on significant inputs and sensitivity analysis.
+- Assessing the design and implementation of the key controls relating to the valua-tion of investment properties. - Obtaining the valuation working prepared by management and assess that key as-sumptions used are reasonable and in line with industry benchmark. - Testing the mathematical accuracy of nu-merical inputs used in the valuation mod-els. - Challenged the appropriateness of the valuation method and assumptions used such as growth rate and discount rates determined, in deriving the discounted cash flow by comparing these assumptions to our internally derived expectations based on historical performance of the busi-nesses as well as industry benchmark. - Satisfying ourselves that the techniques used in the incomebased approach value models by management are appropriate in the circumstances and have been applied consistently. - Making enquiries with management with regards to the inputs to the valuation and requested management representation. - Reviewing the completeness and adequa-cy of the disclosure in the financial state-ments for compliance with IFRS Accounting Standards, including disclosure on significant inputs and sensitivity analysis.

-Attitude Property Ltd - Annual Report 2023 Attitude Property Ltd - Annual Report 2023
+Attitude Property Ltd - Annual Report 2024 Attitude Property Ltd - Annual Report 2024